Fort Worth Car Accident Statistics

 Over the years, Stephens Law Firm, PLLC has represented countless Texans in their car accident lawsuits.
 As such, attorney Jason Stephens fully understands how courts and insurance companies determine the value of a case.
 If you would like to have attorney Jason Stephens study your case and let you know how much it is likely to be worth, just call today and set up a free consultation.

 Turning Car Accident Statistics into Car Accident Compensation, Call a Fort Worth, TX Car Crash Lawyer

 Stephens Law Firm, PLLC founder Jason Stephens has been helping the people of Texas fight for compensation after their auto accidents for years.
-If you were recently involved in one of the thousands of car crashes that occur in the Lone Star State every year, and you would like to file suit against the responsible party, please reach out to the Stephens Law Firm, PLLC today by calling us at (817) 420-7000.
+If you were recently involved in one of the thousands of car crashes that occur in the Lone Star State every year, and you would like to file suit against the responsible party, please contact the Stephens Law Firm, PLLC today by calling us at (817) 420-7000.
 Jason Stephens would love to meet with you to discuss your case in greater detail.